bharathkandra9/Elite_Courier_Service/README.md

 1. Install a web server software on your local machine, such as Apache or Nginx.
 2. Install MySQL as the database management system and PHPMyAdmin for managing the database.
-3. Create a new database named _"royal_express_db"_ for the application in PHPMyAdmin.
+3. Create a new database named _"Elite_express_db"_ for the application in PHPMyAdmin.
 4. Clone or download the source code for the application from a repository, such as GitHub.
 5. Import necessary database tables and sample data into the new database using PHPMyAdmin.
 6. Start the web server and access the application through a web browser using the local server's URL.